wasabipesto/beehive/src/media-2024/index.md

 ### The Boys

-What if superheros were jerks, and we had to be bigger jerks to stop them?
+What if superheroes were jerks, and we had to be bigger jerks to stop them?

 In a sub-genre that’s already got good competition (Invincible), The Boys takes itself seriously while still being fun at times.
 There are a lot of references to current events which can make some scenes feel dated, but each season does its best to end on a solid conclusion without big cliffhangers.
 Lots of sex and gore, but didn't overly rely on it.